-Internet is a routed network.
+The internet is a routed network.
 This is very different then broadcast discovery scheme used locally by Ethernet or circuit switching used by telephone network.
 When a computer wants to communicate with a resource not available locally it forwards the packet to gateway router.
-The gateway router is the interface between the local network (LAN) and the Internet.
+The gateway router is the interface between the local network (LAN) and the internet.
 The router forwards packets to the proper destination or to next router in the chain.
 In order to learn network topology routers use a variety of techniques to communicate among themselves such as RIP and OSPF.
-ISP routers forward incoming packets to customers and customer originated packets to the Internet backbone.
+ISP routers forward incoming packets to customers and customer originated packets to the internet backbone.
 Each router in the chain forwards packets closer to the destination until the packet ultimately arrives at its destination.
 It is not uncommon to have ten to twenty hops between sender and destination.

-The routing task for typical residential router is trivial as there is usually only one connection to the Internet.
+The routing task for typical residential router is trivial as there is usually only one connection to the internet.
 The router simply forwards all packets to the ISP's edge router.

-Doing a trace route to an Internet host provides a graphic indication of how routing works.
-Here is a trace route from my east coast home office to my web site hosted on the west coast.
+Doing a trace route to an internet host provides a graphic indication of how routing works.
+Here is a trace route from my east coast home office to the DSLreports web site